Pipeline YAML Reference#

 The order of execution#

-You cannot and you should not make any assumptions about the order the various
+You cannot and you should not make any assumptions about the order of various

 jobs